Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 </div>

 ---
-This is my first time ever doing something like this, so if you found this help, let me know I'm not insane by giving me a _thanks_ email.
+This is my first time ever doing something like this, so if you found this helpful, let me know I'm not insane by giving me a _thanks_ email.
 Also if you have any questions on the matter, feel free to [shoot me an email for that too](mailto:narkawiczsamuel@gmail.com)!